furkanssarri/tic-tac-toe/README.md

 ----

-[^1]: Note: Due to uncontrolled external factors, this project was poorly coded and left out, and eventually was abandoned.
+[^1]: Note: Due to several external factors, this project was poorly coded and left out, and eventually was abandoned.
 This commit aims to get a copy of the project for archival reasons.
-It is likely that the project will be complately rewritten from scratch just to make sure to grasp all the necessary concepts and meet the aforementioned criterion.
+It is likely that the project will be completely rewritten from scratch just to make sure to grasp all the necessary concepts and meet the aforementioned criterion.